Recent Examples of nuclear winter from the Web

 Inevitably that gives rise to doubts about the firm’s strategy, which is to slash costs and sit tight, hoping the industry’s nuclear winter ends.

 How to describe Seattle skies this past week, skies that should be blue but instead looked like a nuclear winter?

 Nuclear gamesmanship suggests that a first strike is a mistake, since in time, a retaliatory strike may very well ruin the striker and possibly all of us in a political nuclear winter.

 Doing so, the thinking went, would avert another long, playoff-free nuclear winter, such as the one Kansas City had experienced between 1986 and 2014.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'nuclear winter.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-First Known Use of NUCLEAR WINTER
+First Known Use of nuclear winter

-Seen & Heard
+Seen and Heard

 What made you want to look up nuclear winter?
 Please tell us where you read or heard it (including the quote, if possible).